Henry Fuller: A Lifetime of Conservation

 “My understanding of the essential balance between man and nature blossomed when I took over the management of my grandfather’s 2,200-acre cow-calf enterprise in Missouri in 1991,” Henry explained.
 “My grandfather purchased the initial 900 acres during the Great Depression at a bank foreclosure sale in Kansas City.
 He died just a few weeks after my father.
 The management of the farm passed between family members who had not much knowledge about operating a large farm.
 When I volunteered to manage the farm in 1991, the farm had atrophied, and the land was poorly cared for.
 I dived in.
 I found a passionate operator to run the day to day operations.
 We began the transformation of Thompson Ranch into a holistically managed grass-fed beef operation.
 In the process, I learned about the power of nature to heal herself, and the essential nurturing ‘light touch’ balance that allows us to live in harmony with nature.”

-With a strong interest in the natural world, and a belief in the importance of conservation and preservation, Henry helped found the Bras d’Or Stewardship Society in 1997.
-“That was what brought me to the attention of one of the great pioneers in land conservation in Nova Scotia – Rudy Haase,” he explained.
+With a strong interest in the natural world, and an abiding belief in the importance of conservation and preservation, Henry helped found the Bras d’Or Stewardship Society in 1997.
+“That was what brought me to the attention of one of the great pioneers in Nova Scotia land conservation – Rudy Haase,” he explained.
 “Rudy knew of the Bras d’Or Stewardship Society and he came to me looking for a buyer for his Washabuck property.
-He had placed the first ever Nature Trust conservation forever wild easement on that land.
+He had placed the Nature Trust’s first conservation forever wild easement on that land.
 He now wanted to find a new owner as he was 75.
 That’s when I first learned about the Nova Scotia Nature Trust.
 I found a partner – Dr James O’Brien – and we did a deal on the land.
 I joined the Nature Trust Board in 1998 and I’ve been here ever since!
 A few years ago, I bought O’Brien’s share of the 167 acre Birch Point property.
 In December 2018, I donated that land to the Nova Scotia Nature Trust to be designated as the “Martin Rudy Haase Conservation Lands.”

-Henry has chosen to direct his life towards conservation for one simple reason: “If you enjoy nature, you have a responsibility to help support its protection.
+Henry is directing his life towards conservation for one simple reason: “If you enjoy nature, you have a responsibility to help support its protection.
 Don’t leave it for someone else.
 Government has so many pressing responsibilities that conservation efforts often remain low on their list of priorities.
 The private sector must take a leadership role.
 Take personal ownership and help organisations like the Nova Scotia Nature Trust preserve and protect the places you love, forever.”